valerio-bozzolan/wp-no-links-please-anti-spam/README.md

 You can't really stop SPAM bots.
 Bots try to submit tons of links in the hope that search engines will index them.
 Fortunately, WordPress now already de-index them as default, but unfortunately bots do their job anyway.
 Without the phisical ability to publish links, every spam bot of this kind has no sense.

-With this plugin, this kind of comments will be just dropped and will be never saved into the database, saving you time and efforts.
+With this (a bit severe) plugin, this kind of comments will be just dropped before reaching your database, saving you time and efforts.

 ## Features